sivaven/OmniConnectModel/projects/common_cross_species_atlas/README.md

 # Common Cross-Species Atlas

-This project is part of the **OmniConnect-ModelForge** umbrella repository.
+This project is part of the **OmniConnectModel** umbrella repository.
 It contains the quantitative analyses and figure generation code for:

 > **A common cross-species atlas of cortical gray matter**